Magnitude homology of enriched categories and metric spaces: Open problems

 \section{Open problems}

-There are many open problems regarding magnitude homology of general enriched categories, including the following. \begin{enumerate} \item We have already mentioned in \cref{rmk:non-semicart} the question of whether \cref{thm:hmag} can be generalized to the non-semicartesian case. \item What other enriching categories $\V$ support an interesting magnitude homology?
-An interesting possibility is the category $([0,\infty],\ge)$ with the (cartesian) monoidal structure $\max$, whose enriched categories are \emph{ultrametric} spaces; Meckes~\cite{meckes:mag-div} has shown that the magnitude of ultrametric spaces detects their entropy/capacity. \item In the case of graphs,~\cite{hw:mag-hom-gr} prove K\"{u}nneth and Mayer--Vietoris theorems for magnitude homology.
-Can these be generalized to arbitrary enriched categories, or at least to general metric spaces? \end{enumerate} There are also many open problems regarding magnitude homology of metric spaces specifically, such as the following. \begin{enumerate}[resume] \item What can be said about the geometric meaning of $\hmag_n(X)$ for $n>2$? \item Our theorem relating magnitude homology to magnitude applies only to \emph{finite} metric spaces.
-Magnitude homology is defined for arbitrary metric spaces; indeed this is one of the virtues of an algebraic invariant over a numerical one, and we have seen in \cref{sec:hmag-metric} that it detects interesting information when applied directly to infinite metric spaces.
+There are many open problems regarding magnitude homology of general enriched categories, including the following. \begin{enumerate} \item We have already mentioned in \cref{rmk:non-semicart} the question of whether \cref{thm:hmag} can be generalized to the non-semicartesian case. \item What other enriching categories $\V$ support an interesting magnitude homology? \item K\"{u}nneth and Mayer--Vietoris theorems for magnitude homology were proved for graphs in~\cite{hw:mag-hom-gr}, and extended to metric spaces in~\cite{bk:mag-hom-diag}.
+Can they be generalized to arbitrary enriched categories? \end{enumerate} There are also many open problems regarding magnitude homology of metric spaces specifically, such as the following. \begin{enumerate}[resume] \item What can be said about the geometric meaning of $H_{n,\ell}(X)$ for $n>2$?
+Progress has been made since the appearance of the preprint version of this paper; see the works cited at the start of section~\ref{sec:geo-met}, as well as~\cite{ay:geom-app} for the case of graphs.
+But much remains to be understood. \item Our theorem relating magnitude homology to magnitude applies only to \emph{finite} metric spaces.
+Magnitude homology is defined for arbitrary metric spaces; indeed this is one of the virtues of an algebraic invariant over a numerical one, and we have seen in \cref{sec:geo-met} that it detects interesting information when applied directly to infinite metric spaces.
 On the other hand, the \emph{magnitude} of an infinite metric space can also be defined as the limit of approximating finite subspaces, or directly by ``replacing sums with integrals'' in the definition of the magnitude of finite metric spaces~\cite{meckes:posdef}.
 Can this generalized notion of magnitude also be recovered from the magnitude homology? \item A related observation is that when magnitude homology groups of an infinite metric space are nonzero, they tend to be infinitely (even uncountably) generated.
 However, their generators tend to be points or tuples of points of $X$, which suggests that they could be endowed with some ``topological'' structure to make them more manangeable (e.g.\ they could be generated by a set that is compact or has finite measure).
-Some such structure might be necessary to calculate a finite ``size'' in order to determine the magnitude of an infinite metric space from its magnitude homology. \item Are there any metric spaces whose magnitude homology contains torsion?
-The same question for graphs was asked in~\cite[\S1.2.2]{hw:mag-hom-gr}. \item Magnitude homology only ``notices'' whether the triangle inequality is a strict equality or not.
-Is there a ``blurred'' version that notices ``approximate equalities''? \item Almost everyone who encounters both magnitude homology and persistent homology feels that there should be some relationship between them.
-What is it? \end{enumerate}
+Some such structure might be necessary to calculate a finite ``size'' in order to determine the magnitude of an infinite metric space from its magnitude homology. \item Magnitude homology only ``notices'' whether the triangle inequality is a strict equality or not.
+Is there a ``blurred'' version that notices ``approximate equalities''?
+And relatedly, almost everyone who encounters both magnitude homology and persistent homology feels that there should be some relationship between them.
+What is it?
+These questions have been addressed by Otter~\cite{otter}, who first related the two theories using a notion of ``blurred magnitude homology'', by Govc and Hepworth~\cite{gh:pers-mag}, who showed that the magnitude of a finite metric space is the ``persistent magnitude'' of its blurred magnitude homology, and by Cho~\cite{cho}, who provided a common framework for persistent and magnitude homology.
+What more can be said about the relationship? \end{enumerate}